 Picton Mahoney utilizes disciplined risk controlled quantitative techniques to construct portfolios.
-First, using historical analysis the Manager sets an expected risk target for the Fund's portfolio.
+First, using historical analysis the Manager sets an expected volatility target for the Fund's portfolio.
 Second, the Manager jointly constructs a long and short portfolio to minimize unwanted risk exposures.
+Both steps are based on sophisticated models that track correlations of securities and factors across time in order to estimate future risks.
 The Manager controls for factors including: liquidity, size, sector exposure, industry exposure, position size, and company specific factors.
 The Fund's portfolio is reviewed and rebalanced on a regular and ongoing basis to maintain the risk reward target.